jhspetersson/fselect/README.md

     fselect path from /home/user/oldstuff depth 5 where name = *.jpg fselect path from /home/user/oldstuff depth 5, /home/user/newstuff depth 10 where name = *.jpg

+Search within archives (currently only zip-archives are supported):

+    fselect path, size from /home/user archives where name = *.jpg

+Or in combination:

+    fselect path, size from /home/user depth 5 archives where name = *.jpg limit 100

 Shortcuts to common file extensions: